-The program is based at the Mpala Research Centre (MRC) which lies in central Kenya, 45 kilometers from the base of Mt.
+The program is based at the Mpala Research Centre (MRC) in central Kenya.
+It lies 45 kilometers from the base of Mt.
 Kenya in the Laikipia district near the town of Nanyuki, roughly 4 hours from Nairobi.
-It is a large property of almost 50,000 acres.
-MRC has extensive research facilities and labs used by resident and visiting researchers, along with the full infrastructure needed to support a large research and visiting scientist community in a remote location.
-Trustee institutions of MRC include Princeton University, the University of Michigan, the Smithsonian Institution, the Kenya Wildlife Service, and the National Museums of Kenya.
-Laikipia district is home to many large scale cattle farms.
-Wildlife and cattle mix peacefully, and now that many ranches have been converted to game reserves, all wildlife is thriving in the area, including many endangered species like wild dogs and rhino.
+Mpala is a large property of almost 50,000 acres with extensive research facilities and labs used by resident and visiting researchers, along with the full infrastructure (internet, fax, phone) needed to support a large research and visiting scientist community in a remote location.
+Trustee institutions of Mpala include Princeton University, the Smithsonian Institution, the Kenya Wildlife Service, and the National Museums of Kenya.
+Laikipia district is home to many large scale cattle farms and private game reserves.
+Wildlife and cattle mix peacefully, and now that many ranches have been converted to game reserves, all wildlife is thriving in the area, including many endangered species like wild dogs, Grevy’s zebras, and rhino.

-EEEB W3920: Biology of African Animals and Ecosystems.
+Biology of African Animals and Ecosystems (EEEB W3920).
 4 points.

 Only six percent of Africa's land is protected, and these areas are rarely large enough to sustain wildlife populations.
 Mostly, wildlife must share land with people who also face survival challenges.
 This course will explore how wildlife and people interact in Kenya, where new approaches to conservation are being developed and implemented.
 Lectures will cover the ecology of tropical grasslands and first principles underlying conservation and management of these landscapes.
 Field trips and projects will examine the dynamics between human actions and biodiversity conservation.